pol/dwarf-fortress-guides/mixtrak/s3c02-fortress-pattern.md

 it doesn't matter, as long as it lines up with the levels above and below!

-- ⇨ Designate the pattern for the Attic and Basement floors of the layer.
+- ⇨ Designate the pattern for the Upper and Lower floors of the layer.
-    - Identical except for: The Attic corner rooms get `Down Stairs`, and the Basement corner rooms get `Up Stairs`
+    - Identical except for: The Upper floor corner rooms get `Down Stairs`, and the Lower floor corner rooms get `Up Stairs`
-- ⇨ Let the miners finish the Workshop Room (11x11) before ordering the construction of the Attic and Basement floors.
+- ⇨ Let the miners finish the Workshop Room (11x11) before ordering the construction of the Upper and Lower floors.

 Once the three-floor design has been dug out, you can expand it by repeating it vertically, with a gap between each set of three floors.
-For example, if we denote `=` as a gap layer (with a section of the spiral ramp only), `M` as the Main layer where we began, `A` for Attic, and `B` for Basement, then vertically from the top down, the pattern would go:
+For example, if we denote `=` as a gap layer (with a section of the spiral ramp only), `M` as the Main layer where we began, `U` for Upper floor, and `L` for Lower floor, then vertically from the top down, the pattern would go:
-`Surface===...=AMB=AMB=AMB=...` and so forth.
+`Surface===...=UML=UML=UML=...` and so forth.
 Each layer of three floors will be composed of four Districts, which can be used for whatever you need.

 Later on, you can keep your miners going in this manner until they hit the